- Overview

 Patients need to increase the volume on the television or radio.

-Difficulty hearing certain consonants.
+Difficulty hearing certain sounds or words.

 If the hearing loss occurs in just one ear, patients also find it hard to locate the origin of sounds.